 Holmes Field is an 8-acre park located on Plantation Street, named after Swedish businessman and politician, Pehr G. Holmes.
-It features a ball field, a playground, a hockey court and a picnic area.
+It features an accessible playground with areas for ages 2-5 and 5-12 with poured in place rubber safety surfacing, two tennis courts with Pickleball overlays and sports lighting.
 Holmes Field is home of the Nick Manzello Baseball Diamond.

 Two separate playground areas can be found at Holmes Field with accessible structures for children of all ages!
 You'll also find ample seating areas to relax and unwind while the kids burn off some energy.

-Recent renovations of Holmes Field included the addition of two new tennis courts.
+Recent renovations of Holmes Field included the addition of two new tennis courts with Pickleball overlays (Pickleball is a paddleball sport that combines elements of tennis, badminton and table tennis).
 These bright, fenced-in courts will help you bring your tennis game to the next level!

 View some of the other parks in this district.
 Get out and explore!

 This park is located at the summit of Bell Hill, also known as Chandler Hill Park.
 It features Bell Hill Pond.
 In one area of the park, you can play basketball, play on the playground or look out at Bell Pond.
 In another area, Chandler Hill Park, you can play a variety of sports on the multipurpose field.

 This playground is named after the late Elizabeth "Betty" Price, a woman who led the way for African American women in Worcester.
 The property consists of two parcels: one initially acquired from Prospect House, Inc. in 1968 and a second parcel acquired by the City in 2000.